This website uses cookies to improve your experience navigating our site. By continuing to browse, you are agreeing to our use of cookies.

 The communal areas of Torbreck seemingly remain as they were in 1960, complete with timber panelling and framed sketches of the original building concepts and plans that hang in the foyer.

-‘Every floor in the building has a different colour for the hallway lino, but we all have some common features, like letterboxes and garbage shoots on each floor, and hall access milk cupboards that were originally intended for food deliveries to each apartment,’ says David Clarke.
+‘Every floor in the building has a different colour for the hallway lino, but we all have some common features, like letterboxes and garbage chutes on each floor, and hall access milk cupboards that were originally intended for food deliveries to each apartment,’ says David Clarke.

 It’s these communal spaces that have fostered the strong sense of community at Torbreck.
 David, Nic, Natalie, James, Mat and Steph (self-described as the ‘Torbreck lovers’) have all become friends as a result of living in the building, often coming together to watch the sunset, enjoy a glass of wine, or dance.
 There’s also a Torbreck gardening group and book club, in addition to neighbourly cake swaps, barbecues, and pool hangs.